 Mbah, M. 2015.
 (Invited keynote speaker) The idea of the interconnected university for a sustainable community development.
 The international scientific-practical conference on “Studies in Modern Society”, Siaulial, Lithuania, 26th February 2015.

-- In 2013, he was granted a Graduate Scholar Award by the World Universities Forum.
+- Graduate Scholar Award from the World Universities Forum, 2013

 Sponsors and collaborators